rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 [3] My colleague, Janet Davis, asked whether she should also set up the fridge, coffee pot, and microwave at her new institution.
-I must say that I think these public applicances work because we have a strong community to support them.
+I must say that I think these public appliances work because we have a strong community to support them.
 Henry and John fill the urn in the morning.
 Helen used to fill it throughout the day.
 Henry plunges the sink when students aren't sensible.
 The SEPC often washes dishes.
 And we usually